dashmeet1222/Netpulse./README.md

 # NetPulse
 NetPulse is an open-source network defense and analysis tool designed to empower network administrators and security professionals in safeguarding their networks against potential threats.
 This comprehensive tool offers a range of defensive capabilities, enabling threat detection, analysis, and protection of network traffic.

-# 🕵️‍♂️ NetPulse – Real-Time Network Traffic Analyzer & Intrusion Detection System

-NetPulse is a **real-time network traffic monitoring and intrusion detection system (IDS)** designed to provide detailed insights into network activity.
-It captures live packets, analyzes them for anomalies, and visualizes traffic patterns through an intuitive, interactive interface.

----

 ## 💡 Key Features

 - 📡 **Real-Time Packet Capture** – Monitor live network traffic or load pre-captured `.pcap` files.